Andrew-Turner28/EffortLoggerV2/README.md

   Note for launch: when running in an IDE, run program on loginScreen.java and use one of the presets in LoginCredentials
+    Example:
+      Username: tIommi
+      Password: sabbath66
+  Additonally the program should auto instantiate a .txt file called logs.txt in your workspace as soon as you enter your first log